MatthiesenXYZ/astro-ghostcms/README.md

 Astro minimum Version: **Astro v4.0**

-This addon uses the `@tryghost/content-api` and creates astro friendly functions to interface between ghost and astro.
+This Integration is 2 parts.
+Firstly, there is the API portion that uses the `@tryghost/content-api` to create the link between astro and GhostCMS.
+From there we move to the Second Part, which is a theme pre-programmed to pull ALL of its data from GhostCMS iteself instead of storing any local data.

 *This package contains a independent copy of the tryghost content-api.js that is used to establish the connection so this package dose not depend on `@tryghost/content-api` package.*